SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

-# Chapter 9.2.
-Task for champions – part II
+# Chapter 9.2. problem for champions – part II

-In this chapter we, will review three additional tasks that belong to the category "**for champions**", i.e., they are more complex than the rest of the tasks in this book.
+In this chapter we, will review three additional problems that belong to the category "**for champions**", i.e., they are more complex than the rest of the problems in this book.

-## More complex tasks on the studied material
+## More complex problems on the studied material

-Before moving on to particular tasks, we must clarify that we can solve them more efficiently with **additional knowledge in programming with Java** (methods, arrays, collections, recursion, etc.).
+Before moving on to particular problems, we must clarify that we can solve them more efficiently with **additional knowledge in programming with Java** (methods, arrays, collections, recursion, etc.).
 Each solution that we will provide now only uses the material covered in this book.
 The goal is to learn how to construct **more complex algorithms** based on your knowledge up to the present moment.

-## Task: Passion shopping days
+## problem: Passion shopping days

 Lina has a real shopping passion.
 When she has some money, she immediately goes to the closest shopping center (mall) and tries to spend as much as she can on clothes, bags, and shoes.
 But her favorite thing is winter sales.
-Our task is to analyze her strange behavior, **calculate the purchases** that Lina does when she enters the mall, as well as the **money she has left** when the shopping is over.
+Our problem is to analyze her strange behavior, **calculate the purchases** that Lina does when she enters the mall, as well as the **money she has left** when the shopping is over.
 All prices and money are in BGN (Bulgarian levs, **lv**).

 The **first line** of the input will pass the **amount** that Lina has **before** she starts shopping.
 Then, upon reading the "**`mall.Enter`**" command, Lina enters the mall and starts shopping we receive the "**`mall.Exit`**" command.
 When Lina starts shopping, **on each line** of the input, we will receive strings that are **actions performed by Lina**.
 Each **symbol** in the string is a **purchase or another action**.
 String commands contain only symbols of the **ASCII table**.
 The ASCII code of each sign is **related to what Lina must pay** for each of the goods.
 You need to interpret the symbols in the following way: